akhilesh360/Customer_Segmentation/README.md

 **Output Insights**

 The 3D scatter plot visualizes the clustering results by plotting customers based on their spending behavior, annual income, and age.
 Each cluster is represented by a distinct color, making it easy to identify key customer segments.
 The spatial distribution of the clusters shows how different age groups and spending patterns correlate

+## Conclusions

+* Identified meaningful customer segments that can be leveraged for targeted marketing.
+* Provided actionable insights into segment sizes, buying patterns, and demographic profiles.

+## Author

+Created by Sai Akhilesh.